-During the Spring 2020 semester, Hubbard School students had to improvise when it came to their hands-on courses, which were now being administered from a distance.
+During the Spring and Fall 2020 semesters, Hubbard School students had to improvise when it came to their hands-on courses, which were now being administered mostly from a distance.
 Many students chose to use this time to tell stories about COVID-19.
 We are #UMNProud of our students' resiliency and ability to complete these important stories.
 Read on for more.

 Student Work in the Star Tribune